Architecture of Algeria: Palace and domestic architecture

+The upper citadel, the qasba, is better preserved than the Dar al-Sultan, but its character was more military than palatial.
+The fortress was begun on the orders of Oruç (or Aruj) Barbarossa in 1516 and was completed in 1590, replacing an older citadel situated slightly downhill.
+Until the 19th century, the qasba contained the largest janissary barracks in the city.
+It contained a mosque, warehouses, shops, and other buildings for military purposes.
+Its thick ramparts run a length of 530 metres, but were also integrated with the former city walls.
+A rounded bastion to the southwest helped to protect the city on this side.
+After Ali Khodja moved the residence of the Deys to the qasba in 1816, his successor, Hussein Dey (r.
+1818–1830), further developed the citadel into a residence and administrative center.
+In addition to the warehouses, stables, and other military facilities, the citadel acquired a council room (diwan), a courtroom, and various government offices.
+A large octagonal building in the center of the citadel today was formerly a munitions factory.
+The Palace of the Dey, on the northwest side of the citadel, contained private apartments, including a harem section, as well as a treasury chamber, two mosques (the Dey Mosque and another mosque for the janissaries), a hammam, and kitchens.
+The most notable feature of the palace interior is a courtyard (the wast ad-dar) surrounded by a three-storey gallery.
+The area around the palace also contained two main gardens and an ostrich park.

 A number of other palaces or wealthy residences from the Ottoman period have also been preserved in Algeria, generally sharing some similar characteristics such as an entrance hall or corridor (called the sqifa), a wast ad-dar (central interior courtyard), a multi-story layout, and a dwira annex.
 In large houses the major reception halls often had an arched alcove or small domed room at the back, called a bahw, which projects outward from the house and could be richly decorated.
 Some further examples of residences in Algiers are the Dar Mustapha Pasha, dated to 1799, and the residence known as the Palais des Rais (Palace of the Rais), dating from the 16th century.
-When the Dey moved to the qasba in 1816, he expanded the existing palace there, known as the Palace of the Dey.
-Of its surviving parts, the most notable is a large courtyard surrounded by a three-story gallery.
 A number of suburban and countryside villas have also been preserved outside the walled city, again characterized by internal courtyards.
 Between 1826 and 1835 the independent ruler Ahmed Bey (also known as Hajj Ahmed) in Constantine, built a palace for himself that includes courtyards and two large internal gardens.